intzam667/mpvtui/README.md

 - **Open Source!**: You can fork it and add your own features?
 Now that's that good FOSS feeling.

 ## SAD BUT TRUE
-- It only works on Linux for now, if you want to maintain a fork with cross-platform features, please do so!
+- The setup.sh only works on Linux for now, if you want to maintain a fork with cross-platform features, please do so!

+I do not use Windows but it should seek a PATH where the script is and launch it from there to work, I assume. <br>
+For other systems, it should be similar.
+Just ensure mpv, python: textual and pathlib is installed. <br>
+Then create a static directory for the script and launch it from there. <br>

 ## You convinced me, magic man!
+[LINUX]

 1. Install mpv, duh...
    ```bash